Binay Krishna Barman

 Binay Krishna Barman is an Indian Politician from the state of West Bengal.
 He is a two term member of the West Bengal Legislative Assembly.
-He is chairman of All India Trinamool Congress Coochbehar District (2019-).
+He was chairman of All India Trinamool Congress Coochbehar District (2019-2021).

 MLA from Mathabhanga constituency

 He served as the Member in the West Bengal Legislative Assembly (MLA) representing the Mathabhanga (Vidhan Sabha constituency) from 2011.
 He is from the All India Trinamool Congress.